 RFID is short for Radio Frequency Identification.
 This is possibly (with the exception of tokens), the first evolution of closed loop cashless technology.
 Most commonly, RFID is used for venues and events through wristbands with an electronic chip and when participants, guests, and fans scan the chip, they pay for their drinks, food and merch immediately.

-Reasons to choose RFID
+Reasons to choose a cashless RFID solution

 RFID is a particularly versatile form of cashless technology, in that the chip can be embedded pretty much anywhere.
 Season tickets, wristbands, lanyard passes – we’ve even seen the technology embedded into someone’s manicure!